kevinushey/blog/posts/2016-09-14-pitfalls-in-writing-portable-c++98-code.Rmd

 2 Error(s) detected.
 ```

 The C++ standard library headers that 'wrap' their C counterparts are typically
 prefixed with a `c` and contain no extension, e.g. `<cstring>`; while the C
-headers themselves are typically called as e.g. `<string.h>`.
-When the
+headers themselves are typically given a `.h` extension, e.g. `<string.h>`.
+When
-`<cstring>` header is included in a translation unit, the compiler:
+the `<cstring>` header is included in a translation unit, the C++98 standard
+dictates that the compiler:

-- *Must* define the members e.g. `strlen` in the `std::` namespace, and
+- *Must* define its members (e.g. `strlen`) in the `std::` namespace, and
-- *May* define the members e.g. `strlen` in the _global_ namespace.
+- *May* define its members (e.g. `strlen`) in the _global_ namespace.

 In fact, `gcc` and `clang` both accept the above code, but the Solaris compilers
 do not.
-(By default, the Solaris compilers do not populate the global namespace
+(The Solaris compilers do not populate the global namespace
-when including such headers.)
+when including these headers.)

-> Rule: If you include a C++-style header, reference symbols from the `std`
+> Rule: If you include a C++-style standard library header, reference symbols
-  namespace.
-Prefer using C++-style headers.
+  from the `std` namespace.
+Prefer using C++-style standard library headers over
+  the original C counterpart.

 ### C99